buddha216g/Computer-Vision/001-Computer_Vision_Intro.md

  - An image is a matrix of pixels whose values range from 0 (dark) to 255 (white)

- - Since lanes are white markings on the road, these matrices can be manipulated to filter out the irrelevant darker pixels as seen in the output below.
+ - Since lanes are white markings on the road, these can be identified, by filtering out pixels less than a certain threshold.
+See output below.

  <img src="https://github.com/buddha216g/Computer-Vision/blob/exercises/001-Color-Selection/color_select.jpg" width="400" height="200" >